-In addition to the requirements mentioned above, CERT-In issued 'Guidelines on Information Security Practices for Government Entities' on 30 June 2023 for all the ministries, departments, secretariats and offices specified in the First Schedule to the Government of India (Allocation of Business) Rules 1961, their attached and subordinate offices, and all government institutions, public sector enterprises and other government agencies under their administrative purview.
-The Guidelines include guidelines prepared by the National Informatics Centre for Chief Information Security Officers (CISOs) and employees of central government ministries/departments for the purpose of enhancing cyber security and cyber hygiene.
+In addition to the requirements mentioned above, CERT-In issued its Guidelines on Information Security Practices for Government Entities on 30 June 2023 for all the ministries, departments, secretariats and offices specified in the First Schedule to the Government of India (Allocation of Business) Rules 1961, their attached and subordinate offices, and all government institutions, public sector enterprises and other government agencies under their administrative purview.
+The Guidelines include guidelines prepared by the National Informatics Centre for Chief Information Security Officers and employees of central government ministries/departments for the purpose of enhancing cybersecurity and cyber hygiene.

-In addition to the above, some specific requirements are mentioned below.
+In addition to the above, some specific requirements are mentioned below:

-Information Technology Act 2000 and Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules 2011 (the SPDI Rules): as per the SPDI Rules, all organisations handling sensitive personal information of natural persons (financial and health information, passwords, biometric data, etc) should, inter alia:
+Information Technology Act 2000 and Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules 2011 (the SPDI Rules): as per the SPDI Rules, all organisations handling sensitive personal information of natural persons (financial and health information, passwords, biometric data, etc) should, among other things:

-- have information security systems in place that are commensurate to the information assets sought to be protected; - appoint a grievance officer to address any discrepancies and grievances of the provider of such information; - have a privacy policy for providing information on how such information is used and disclosed, etc; and - in addition, organisations are required to audit the reasonable security practices and procedures that have been implemented at least once a year, or as and when the body corporate or a person on their behalf undertakes significant upgrading of their process and computer resources; - Companies (Management and Administration) Rules 2014: companies, when dealing with electronic records, are required to ensure the security of any such records, including: - · protection against unauthorised access; - protection against alteration; - · protection against tampering; - · maintaining the security of computer systems, software and hardware; - · protecting signatures; and - taking periodic backups; etc; - The Reserve Bank of India (RBI) has issued a notification on 'Cyber Security Framework for Banks', which prescribes standards to be followed by banks for securing themselves against cybercrimes, including, for example, a mechanism for dealing with and reporting incidents, a cyber crisis management plan, and arrangements for continuous surveillance of systems and protection of customer information.
+- have information security systems in place that are commensurate to the information assets sought to be protected; - appoint a grievance officer to address any discrepancies and grievances of the provider of such information; - have a privacy policy for providing information on how such information is used and disclosed, etc; and - audit the reasonable security practices and procedures that have been implemented at least once a year, or as and when the body corporate or a person on their behalf undertakes significant upgrading of their process and computer resources. - Companies (Management and Administration) Rules 2014: companies, when dealing with electronic records, are required to ensure the security of any such records, including: - · protection against unauthorised access; - · protection against alteration; - protection against tampering; - · maintaining the security of computer systems, software and hardware; - · protecting signatures; and - · taking periodic backups; etc. - The Reserve Bank of India (RBI) has issued a notification on 'Cyber Security Framework for Banks', which prescribes standards to be followed by banks for securing themselves against cybercrimes, including, for example, a mechanism for dealing with and reporting incidents, a cyber crisis management plan, and arrangements for continuous surveillance of systems and protection of customer information.
 A similar framework is applicable to non-banking finance companies.
-The Guidelines on Regulation of Payment Aggregators and Payment Gateways require payment aggregators to put in place a Board-approved information security policy for the safety and security of payment systems operated by them and to implement security measures in accordance with this policy to mitigate identified risks. - The Insurance Regulatory and Development Authority of India (IRDAI) has issued 'IRDAI Information and Cyber Security Guidelines 2023', which, among others, mandate insurers to appoint a chief information security officer, formulate a cyber crisis management plan and conduct audits.
+The Guidelines on Regulation of Payment Aggregators and Payment Gateways require payment aggregators to put in place a Board-approved information security policy for the safety and security of payment systems operated by them and to implement security measures in accordance with this policy to mitigate identified risks. - The Insurance Regulatory and Development Authority of India (IRDAI) has issued the IRDAI Information and Cyber Security Guidelines 2023, which, among other things, mandate insurers to appoint a chief information security officer, formulate a cyber crisis management plan and conduct audits. - In August 2024, SEBI released the Cybersecurity and Cyber Resilience Framework for SEBI Regulated Entities that is applicable on regulated entities such as alternative investment funds, clearing corporations and mutual funds.
+This framework requires, among other things, for such regulated entities to document and implement a cybersecurity and cyber policy.
+Further, the framework requires such entities to have a cyber risk management framework in place for identification and analysis, evaluation, prioritisation, response and monitoring the cyber risks on a continuous basis.